Grafton17/Grafton17/README.md

 # Current focus
 Visualization of the numerical and analytical solutions of MHD equations in plasma physics.
 For this reason I decided to start with a little bit of self-study of classical fluid mechanics and of CFD.
 The idea is to get a grasp of the plasma behaviour, which is un-intuitive, because I do not interact with plasmas in my every day life...

+# Available repositories
+Currently, there are only two repositories available:
+- [CFD](Grafton17/CFD) on Computational (neutral) Fluid Dynamics 🌊
+- [Signal Processing](Grafton17/Signal_processing): useful procedures and algorithms for the analysis of data from cold ❄️ (turbulence, coherent structures, linear waves, bi-linear waves) and hot 🔥 (LaBr3:Ce scintillator detectors) plasmas

 <!--
 **Grafton17/Grafton17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.